Python Turtle - Lesson 3

 Conventional range

-Before we start looking at variables, we need to use range in a more conventual way.
+Before we start learning about variables, we need to use range in a more common way.

-Previously, we would use the following code to print four numbers.
+Earlier, we used code like this to print four numbers.

 1for index in range(1, 5):